Proto-Protestantism

-Proto-Protestantism, also called pre-Protestantism, refers to individuals and movements that propagated ideas similar to Protestantism before 1517, which historians usually regard as the starting year for the Reformation era.
+Proto-Protestantism, also called pre-Protestantism, refers to individuals and movements that propagated various ideas later associated with Protestantism before 1517, which historians usually regard as the starting year for the Reformation era.
 The relationship between medieval sects and Protestantism is an issue that has been debated by historians.

+Successionism is the further idea that these proto-Protestants are evidence of a continuous hidden church of true believers, despite their manifest differences in belief.

 Overview

 Before Martin Luther and John Calvin, some leaders tried to reform Christianity.
 The main forerunners of the Protestant Reformation were Peter Waldo, John Wycliffe and Jan Hus.
 Martin Luther himself saw it important to have forerunners of his views, and thus he praised people like Girolamo Savonarola, Lorenzo Valla, Wessel Gansfort and other groups as prefiguring some of his views.

 Claimed to have prefigured Protestantism

-According to Edmund Hamer Broadbent in The Pilgrim Church, over much of the Christian era, many Christian sects, cults and movements foreshadowed the teachings of what later became the Protestant movements.

-Movements that have been argued as having similar ideas as Protestantism before the Reformation are: